-Current State Analysis Future State Target OPTIMIZING • Communication of engagement results lacks consistency and strategic clarity, specifically around including and reporting management responses.
-IA report formats are consistent, but do not consider stakeholder needs, and do not clearly link of findings to root causes or risk Short-term Goals Define and document the expectations for audit reporting roles, responsibilities, and communication protocols in alignment with audit standards to reduce inconsistent stakeholder engagement.
-Establish minimum standards for audit reporting and management responses, including procedures to identify and address lack of clarity, structure, and risk relevance across engagements.
-MANAGED prioritization.
-Currently, follow-up and monitoring of action plans is inconsistently executed, with no structured process for tracking management progress, prioritizing corrective actions, or resolving disagreements.
-Governance stakeholders have limited visibility into risk severity and the status of key issues.
-Missing Elements: Defined communication protocols that identify which stakeholders should be engaged at each stage of the audit process, including reporting, recommendation validation, and follow-up discussions Guidance and protocols to verify that all engagement findings are addressed with management responses, and Integrate guidance to help IA staff consistently identify and articulate root causes, organizational themes, and risk implications in findings, which may be accomplished by defining a risk rating for effects identified.
-Encourage mechanisms for collaborative review of findings and recommendations with management to support shared understanding and verify root cause issues are addressed by recommendations/action-plans.
-Long-term Target DEFINED Establish a reporting protocol that effectively identifies and includes relevant parties regarding audit result communication.
-Implement a process to systematically track and analyze recurring findings and themes, and integrate results into key decision-making procedures to inform future audit planning and elevate oversight focus on systemic issues.
-Establish a framework to document, escalate, and resolve disputes regarding audit findings and resolutions.
-Integrate feedback loops from stakeholders to assess the effectiveness and clarity of audit communications and make continuous improvements.
-REPEATABLE Benefits Structured, intentional stakeholder-align communications increases transparency and credibility of audit work Directly addressing root cause issues with actionable and risk-prioritized recommendations will enhance the strategic value of audit reports.
-On-going collaboration with management facilitates trust and accountability of results for enhanced implementation INITIAL A structured, transparent approach to follow-up monitoring, that clearly links original audit results and follow-up scope, documented progress tracking, and periodic reporting.
-Challenges Time and personnel resource demands to understand and balance the needs of different stakeholder groups Need for consistent leadership commitment, including from the CAE, City Management, and FOAC, to drive and sustain improvements
+- Define and document the expectations for audit reporting roles, responsibilities, and communication protocols in alignment with audit standards to reduce inconsistent stakeholder engagement. - Establish minimum standards for audit reporting and management responses, including procedures to identify and address lack of clarity, structure, and risk relevance across engagements. - Integrate guidance to help IA staff consistently identify and articulate root causes, organizational themes, and risk implications in findings, which may be accomplished by defining a risk rating for effects identified. - Encourage mechanisms for collaborative review of findings and recommendations with management to support shared understanding and verify root cause issues are addressed by recommendations/action-plans. - Establish a reporting protocol that effectively identifies and includes relevant parties regarding audit result communication. - Implement a process to systematically track and analyze recurring findings and themes, and integrate results into key decision-making procedures to inform future audit planning and elevate oversight focus on systemic issues. - Establish a framework to document, escalate, and resolve disputes regarding audit findings and resolutions. - Integrate feedback loops from stakeholders to assess the effectiveness and clarity of audit communications and make continuous improvements.